Pymble Wise Phone Initiative

 Yes, you can delay giving her a mobile phone until you think she is ready.
 We suggest you take and keep the phone selected for the Pymble Wise Phone Initiative now so you have it on hand for that time.

 When we launched the new Pymble Wise Phone Initiative movement to incoming Year 7 2025 parents in late 2024, the feedback was so overwhelmingly positive that we moved from an ‘opt in’ to an ‘opt out’ model.
-We also decided to offer it to all students in Years 4, 5, 6 and 8 (2025).
+We also decided to offer it to all students in Years 4, 5, 6 and 9 (2025).
 We have every confidence all students and families in these year groups will unanimously join the Pymble Wise Phone Party and become trailblazers for a better online world for our girls.

 College-managed mobile phones can be brought to school but should remain in your daughter’s locker during the day.
-If you need to contact her during the day, you can call the appropriate sub-school for assistance.
+If you need to contact her during the day, you can call the appropriate sub-school office for assistance.

 Technical Support FAQs

-In later stages of the Pymble Wise Phone Initiative, your daughter will have access to WhatsApp.
-She can connect with family and friends via this app and join group video calls and share content within those safe groups.
-Until then, iMessages will come through as SMS messages to the College-managed phone.
-The phone has good options for device tracking, ‘tap’ payments, and messaging that works nicely across iOS and Android.
-In addition, apps such as Life360, Spriggy, and WhatsApp all provide true cross-platform functionality.
+If your daughter has an Android Wise Phone, iMessages will come through as SMS messages to the College-managed phone.
+The Android version of a Wise phone has good options for device tracking, ‘tap’ payments, and messaging that works nicely across iOS and Android.
+In addition, apps such as Life360, Spriggy and WhatsApp all provide true cross-platform functionality.

 Yes.
 Opal and Credit Cards can be added to the phone’s wallet to allow your daughter to make tap payments.
 We recommend Spriggy as a tap payment system.